Instagram Model India Love Westbrooks Flaunts Her Curves In A Black Bikini And Mesh Cover-Up

 “I’d get the Coronavirus for u,” a fourth supporter offered, followed by a 100 emoji.

 According to Netline, India rose to fame in 2011 with the help of her popular Tumblr account.
-Following her Internet fame, the model was contacted by BET about a show starring her and her family.
+Following her Internet popularity, the model was contacted by BET about a show starring her and her family.
 The show, which followed the lives of India and her sisters, was slated to be “better” than Keeping Up with the Kardashians.
 However, the show only lasted 10 episodes before being canceled by the network.